-As already discussed, the complexity for finding all possible combinations of patterns is $2^{|P|}$ .
-In the first set of experiments, the average number of parameterized patterns found per MIDP class is 157.
-On the other hand, the average number of nonparameterized patterns found per MIDP class is 85.6.
-If we assume that each combination of patterns requires 1 usec to be performed, then the assessment of all possible combinations of parameterized patterns would require $5.39864 10^{31}$ hours to complete.
-Similarly, the assessment of all combinations of non-parameterized patterns would require $1.69879 10^{10}$ hours.
-The assumption that the assessment of a particular combination of patterns requires 1 usec is rather optimistic and refers to combinations of 2 patterns.
-As we can observe in the experiments detailed later the required time depends on the number of combined patterns and it is usually higher than 1 usec.
+requires 1 μ sec to be performed, then the assessment of all possible combinations of parameterized patterns would require $5.39864 10^{31}$ hours to complete.
+Similarly, the assessment of all combinations of nonparameterized patterns would require $1.69879 10^{10}$ hours.
+The assumption that the assessment of a particular combination of patterns requires 1 μsec is rather optimistic and refers to combinations of two patterns.
+As we can observe in the experiments detailed later, the required time depends on the number of combined patterns and it is usually higher than 1 μ sec.
 Therefore, for both the parameterized and the nonparameterized sets of patterns found in MIDP, the assessment of all possible combinations is virtually impossible.
-To deal with this particular problem we investigate the use of two heuristics.
+To deal with this particular problem, we investigate the use of two heuristics.
 The purpose of the heuristics is to allow us to efficiently obtain good suboptimal bytecode size reduction.

 In general, the impact of the second heuristic in the overall time required for the bytecode compression is expected to be much higher than the impact of the first heuristic (since the application of the second heuristic consists of applying the first heuristic |P| times).
 On the other hand, the combinations of patterns examined by the second heuristic are a superset of the combinations of patterns examined by the first heuristic.
-Hence, the percentage of bytecode size reduction obtained from the application of the second heuristic is expected to be at least as good as the percentage of bytecode size reduction obtained from the application of the first heuristic.
+Hence, the percentage of bytecode size reduction obtained from the application of the second heuristic is expected to be at least as good as the percentage of bytecode size reduction obtained from the application of the application of the first heuristic.